sfwnisme/Real-Estate/README.md

 # Real estate standard website

-A real estate kit full-stack application ready to use for real state companies.
+A real estate kit full-stack application ready to use for real estate companies.
-It is for companies how needs to host their own application, and manage the properties listing.
+It is for companies who need to host their own application, and manage the properties listing.
-You can manage your own properties listing, blog-post SEO building, and offer paid services(needs more implementation depends on the country payments service integrations).
+You can manage your own properties listing, blog-post , and offer paid services(needs more implementation depends on the country payments service integrations) with full technical SEO implementation.

 ## Application v1 implementations